audkus/config_utilities/README.md

 ### Configuration File (`config.ini`)

 By default, the application looks for a `config.ini` file in the project’s root directory.
-If it does not exist, the module will create one with the following default contents:
+If it does not exist, the module will create one.
+If load_and_validate_config(enable_logging=True) is set the following default contents will be added :

 ```ini
 [Logging]